fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

 ```
 211-FTP server status:
-     Connected to ::ffff:192.168.2.109
+     Connected to ::ffff:52.226.78.180
-     Logged in as student
+     Logged in as ftp
      TYPE: ASCII
      No session bandwidth limit
      Session timeout in seconds is 300
      Control connection is plain text
      Data connections will be plain text
-     At session startup, client count was 1
+     At session startup, client count was 22
      vsFTPd 3.0.3 - secure, fast, stable
 211 End of status

-257 "/home/jovyan" is the current directory
+257 "/" is the current directory
 ```

 In the preceding code, we first mentioned the IP address, username, and